Synthetixio/SIPs/content/sccp/sccp-293.md

 Please note the below important specifications on the timing of the parameter updates:
 - Fees, oi caps, max leverage, MPD and MLD, max funding velocity can be changed immediately
-- `liquidationBufferRatio` can only be changed only by at most 10% of the prevailing configuration, once every week until it reaches it's target.
-To illustrate,with an example assuming the prevailing buffer is 100 bp and the target is 75 bp, buffer could be changed by 10 bp in the first week 9 bp in the second week and so on, until the 75 bp target is achieved
+- `liquidationBufferRatio` can only be changed upward by at most 10% of the prevailing configuration, once every week until it reaches it's target.
+However it can be lowered immediately.
+To illustrate, with an example assuming the prevailing buffer is 100 bp and the target is 125 bp, buffer could be changed as follows
+a) 100 bp to 110 bp in the first week
+b) 110 bp to 121 bp in the second week
+c) 111 to 125 bp in the third week
-- Skew scale can be changed by at most 10% per day until it reaches the target specified in this SCCP.
+- Skew scale can be changed by at most 10% per day (whether up or down) until it reaches the target specified in this SCCP.
 However, if the existing market is utilized by more than 90% of the prevailing open interest, then the skew scale parameter can be updated immediately
-- `liquidationPremiumMultiplier` can only be changed by at most 25% of the prevailing configuration, once every week  until it reaches it's target
+- `liquidationPremiumMultiplier` can only be changed upward by at most 25% of the prevailing configuration, once every week  until it reaches it's target.
+However it can be lowered immediately

 # Copyright